Before covering how to hire a user experience designer, let’s explain why UX designers are a peculiar bunch. Apart from the fact that they...

 - There is always a call to action at the top of the page.
 That being said, Free Demo is considered the best CTA.

-- Basic colors of buttons are green, blue, orange.
+- The basic colors of buttons are green, blue, and orange.

 - The main background of the pages is usually light, often white.